kiloquad/us/README.md

 ## presidents

-People who have held the position of the President of the United States of American
+People who have held the position of the President of the United States of America

 * General information: https://simple.wikipedia.org/wiki/List_of_Presidents_of_the_United_States
 * Executive Orders: http://www.presidency.ucsb.edu/data/orders.php